 Fitnesse is an application testing tool that allows you to test your business logic.
 As the name FITnesse suggests, it's a Functional Integration Testing (FIT) tool.
 Although some people use it as a Unit Testing tool it is totally an integration testing tool that helps developers and testers do the functional testing of their code when all the layers are integrated with each other.
-One can create test cases for User Acceptance Testing (UAT) or Functional Acceptance Testing (FAT) and then executed in the integrated environment.
+One can create test cases for User Acceptance Testing (UAT) or Functional Acceptance Testing (FAT) and then execute them in the integrated environment.

 This tool is very helpful when one or more teams are working on various layers, each doing the Unit Testing of their code, so you always need to test how the application is performing in the integrated environment, so this tool is best fitted to execute all the acceptance test cases and check if the application is performing well in an integrated environment.